-more effective at reducing extreme poverty than growth in any other sector,1 and more than 80 percent of food is produced by smallholders.
-Agriculture also has an important role to play in improving nutrition by increasing access to nutritious and diverse foods through farming activities to income; the development and adoption of biofortified varieties like the orange flesh sweet potato and vitamin A-enriched maize; food fortification that adds micronutrients to processed foods like flour; crop diversification to foods with high nutrient content (such as horticulture, pulses, meat, dairy, and fish); decreased food losses and waste; and increase women's discretionary increased nutrition education through agricultural extension and livelihoods projects, which can improve dietary variety in production and consumption.
+Growth in agriculture has been shown to be two to four times more effective at reducing extreme poverty than growth in any other in sector,1 and more than 80 percent of food is produced by smallholders.
+Agriculture also has an important role to play in improving nutrition by increasing access to nutritious and diverse foods through farming activities to increase women's discretionary income; the development and adoption of biofortified varieties like the orange flesh sweet potato and vitamin A-enriched maize; food fortification that adds micronutrients to processed foods like flour; crop diversification to foods with high nutrient content (such as horticulture, pulses, meat, dairy, and fish); decreased food losses and waste; and increased nutrition education through agricultural extension and livelihoods projects, which can improve dietary variety in production and consumption.